BMT 94 to BMT 127, Early Exit

 The Rock Gardern

 I ran into another hiker headed south (I am going north).
 “Butter” and I talked for 15 minutes or so and he warned me the trail is rough in the Cheaha Wilderness (where I am heading).
-He is doing a section of the Pinhoti Trail and planned plans to stay at the Next Step Hostel tonight. told him to tell Nancy and Jeff hello for me.
+He is doing a section of the Pinhoti Trail and planned to stay at the Next Step Hostel tonight. told him to tell Nancy and Jeff hello for me.

 I camped at a small campsite near the Skyway trail head with a little stream about a 10th of a mile down a side trail.
 I am averaging about 15 miles a day which, considering the trail, is pretty good.